Picture of Loch Lomond

 The place to live, learn, work, invest and visit

-The Place, The Vision is our ambitious plan to drive major economic regeneration and growth, investment and employment by establishing the area as the best location for businesses to thrive, grow and prosper.
-This will see £3.5 billion of investment over the next 10 years, creating around 12,000 jobs and generating an additional £1 billion for the local economy.
+Through The Place, The Vision, North Lanarkshire Council is delivering an ambitious programme of economic regeneration and growth including £3.5 billion of investment, creating 12,000 jobs and generating an additional £1 billion for the local economy.

 City Deal Projects